saviornt/NexusLite/README.md

 - Document collections with UUID-backed documents and rich metadata (timestamps, TTL)
 - Hybrid cache with TTL-first and LRU eviction, metrics, and background sweeper
 - Streaming import/export for NDJSON/CSV/BSON with auto-detect and error sidecar
-- Pluggable storage backends: WASP (default) and WAL (for benchmarking)
+- Storage backend: WASP (default).
+A simple WAL exists only under benchmarks for comparison.
 - Crash consistency with checksums and atomic file operations (Windows-safe)
 - Simple, thread-safe API with parking_lot::RwLock